Sputnik Light Vaccine Description 2022

 July 7, 2021 - Korea Biomedical Review announced Huons Global said that it had secured an exclusive right for the domestic licensing and sales of the Sputnik Light vaccine from the Russian Direct Investment Fund.

-June 30, 2021 - India's Subject Expert Committee (SEC) deliberated on the submission for Marketing Authorisation of the Sputnik Light vaccine from Dr. Reddy's.
-'The SEC also observed that because of the safety and immunogenicity data already generated by Dr. Reddy's in India on the first dose component of Sputnik V vaccine, there was no need for a separate Phase III trial of Sputnik Light in India," Dr. Reddy's said in a statement.
+June 30, 2021 - India's Subject Expert Committee (SEC) deliberated on the submission for Marketing Authorisation of the Sputnik Light vaccine from Dr. Reddy's."
+The SEC also observed that because of the safety and immunogenicity data already generated by Dr. Reddy'ss in India on the first dose component of the Sputnik V vaccine, there was no need for a separate Phase III trial of Sputnik Light in India" Dr. Reddy's said in a statement.

 June 21, 2021 - TASS reported the first batches of the Sputnik Light vaccine would enter Russia's civilian circulation after June 25, 2021.